 Martin Cottrell, managing director of A1 Event and Exhibition Cleaners Ltd shares his contentious views on the industry’s lack of progress in recycling and the missed opportunity that the pandemic presented for a re-set.

-When it comes to recycling/ sustainability etc. I urge everyone reading this to speak to their waste management service provider and do due diligence on where your waste is being recycled or repurposed.
-For instance, are you aware that as an event organiser that the legal responsibility for your waste lies with you!
+When it comes to recycling/sustainability etc. I urge everyone reading this to speak to their waste management service provider and do due diligence on where your waste is being recycled or repurposed.
+For instance, are you aware that as an event organiser the legal responsibility for your waste lies with you?!
 Even if a venue or supplier manages it on your behalf, if a skip from your event ends up in a layby 60 miles away, you’re liable for the £50,000 fine that’s payable.
 Dockets for waste transfers and consignments should be stored for five years.

 We seem to be going backwards.
 The pandemic offered a real opportunity to re-evaluate and re-set with so many businesses going into sleep mode for almost two years.
 We should have used that time to plan accordingly and designed waste out.